 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where scepter quartz typically forms.
+Look in granite pegmatites country, the host setting where scepter quartz typically forms.
 If you start seeing microcline, albite, tourmaline in float, you are in the right ground.
 Field specimens usually show a scepter-shaped; a thicker head of crystal perched atop a thinner stalk habit, so train your eye for that shape before scanning the outcrop.